-- Feb 15 1917 WWI: The so-called Zimmermann Telegram is published on the front pages of newspapers across America.
-It was a message from the German foreign secretary Arthur Zimmermann to the German ambassador to Mexico proposing a Mexican-German alliance in the case of war between the United States and Germany. - Feb 15 1940 WW2: Hitler orders that all British merchant ships will be considered warships. - Feb 15 1941 WW2: Believing Hitler's boasts that he had already won the war, Bulgaria's King Boris chose to pitch his country's tent on the Axis side of the war by signing the Tripartite Pact. - Feb 15 1942 WW2: Holocaust " The first mass gassings of Jews at the Auschwitz death camp begin. - Feb 15 1942 WW2: Japan celebrates major victory in the Pacific " In one of the greatest defeats in British military history, Britain's supposedly impregnable Singapore fortress surrenders to Japanese forces after a weeklong siege.
+- Feb 15 1940 WW2 Era: Hitler orders that all British merchant ships will be considered warships. - Feb 15 1941 WW2 Era: Believing Hitler's boasts that he had already won the war, Bulgaria's King Boris chose to pitch his country's tent on the Axis side of the war by signing the Tripartite Pact. - Feb 15 1942 Holocaust: The first mass gassings of Jews at the Auschwitz death camp begin. - Feb 15 1942 WW2: Singapore Falls to Japan " In one of the greatest defeats in British military history, Britain's supposedly impregnable Singapore fortress surrenders to Japanese forces after a weeklong siege.
 More than 60,000 British, Australian, and Indian soldiers were taken prisoner, joining 70,000 other Allied soldiers captured during Britain's disastrous defense of the Malay Peninsula.